Protesters rally for higher U.S. fast-food wages, union rights

 "There are unintended consequences when you make a blanket statement of $15 an hour," Mabry said.

-(Reporting By Laila Kearney in New York, Ian Simpson and Lacey Johnson in Washington, Emmett Berg in Oakland, Justin Madden in Chicago and Phoenix Tso and Dan Whitcomb in Los Angeles; Writing by Ian Simpson and Dan Whitcomb; Editing by Chizu Nomiyama, Bill Trott, Andrew Hay and Bernard Orr)
+(Reporting By Laila Kearney in New York, Ian Simpson and Lacey Johnson in Washington, Emmett Berg in Oakland, Justin Madden in Chicago and Phoenix Tso and Dan Whitcomb in Los Angeles; Writing by Ian Simpson and Dan Whitcomb; Editing by Bill Trott, Andrew Hay, Bernard Orr and Lisa Shumaker)